-BASIC Keyword Series 200/300 BASIC Workstation Measurement Coprocessor Release II-A ALPHA ON ALPHA OFF Turn the alpha display on and off.
+BASIC Keyword BASIC/WS 6.2 (Series 200/300) BASIC/DOS 6.2 (Measurement Coprocessor) ALPHA ON ALPHA OFF Turn the alpha display on and off.
 For Series 300, they work only after SEPARATE ALPHA FROM GRAPHICS has been executed.
 For VGA or EGA display, same as Series 300.
 For other displays, SEPARATE ALPHA FROM GRAPHICS and ALPHA ON/OFF are not supported.
 AREA Specifies an area fill color.
-Works the same as for Series 200/300 for a VGA color display.
-For an EGA display, the fill color selection is limited. - Same as Series 200/300, but adds DFS support.
-The DFS "header" has four lines: PROG file.
-DIRECTORY: <directory path=""> LABEL: <drive empty="" label="" or=""> FORMAT: DOS AVAILABLE SPACE: <number of 256-byte blocks></number </drive></directory> CONTROL ,9 Not applicable.
+Works the same as for BASIC/WS for a VGA color display.
+For an EGA display, the fill color selection is limited.
+BYE Not applicable.
+Exits BASIC to MS-DOS.

+BASIC Keyword BASIC/WS 6.2 (Series 200/300) BASIC/DOS 6.2 (Measurement Coprocessor) CAT Lists the contents of a mass storage directory or provides information on a specified PROG file.
+(Wildcards may be used.)
+Same as BASIC/WS, but adds DFS support.
+The DFS "header" has four lines: DIRECTORY: <directory path=""> LABEL: <drive empty="" label="" or=""> FORMAT: DOS AVAILABLE SPACE: <number of 256-byte blocks></number </drive></directory> CONTROL ,9 Not applicable.
 Used to select buffered or unbuffered mode of I/O path output to a DFS file.
 For example, the statement "CONTROL @File,9;0" selects unbuffered output for the I/O path "@File".
 The statement "CONTROL @File,9;1" restores buffered mode, the default.
 CONTROL ,10 Not applicable.
 For buffered output to a DFS file, writing a "1" to this register causes all pending data in the buffer to be written to the disk file.
 For example, "CONTROL @File,10;1" causes all data to be written to the file assigned to the I/O path "@File".

-BASIC Keyword Series 200/300 BASIC Workstation Measurement Coprocessor Release II-A CONTROL 32 This pseudo select code is used to turn on and off parity checking, system (memory) cache, and processor (instruction) cache.
+CONTROL 32 This pseudo select code is used to turn on and off parity checking, system (memory) cache, and processor (instruction) cache.
 Not supported for the HP 82300.
 However, register 2 (FPU enable/disable) and register 3 (instruction cache enable/disable) are supported for the HP 82324.

-CONTROL CRT,14 Sets display replacement rule.
+BASIC Keyword BASIC/WS 6.2 (Series 200/300) BASIC/DOS 6.2 (Measurement Coprocessor) CONTROL CRT,14 Sets display replacement rule.
 Not supported.
 CONTROL CRT,18 Sets alpha write-enable mask to a bit pattern.
 Not supported.
 Use SET ALPHA MASK instead.
 CONTROL CRT,21 Switches between Series 200 CRT compatibility mode and native bit-mapped mode.
+Also used to switch between CRT binaries.
 Not supported. СОРҮ Copies a file from one volume (LIF, HFS, SRM) to another.
 Also can be used to copy an entire LIF or HFS volume, provided the destination volume is large enough.
-Works same as for Series 200/300 except that copying an entire volume is not supported.
-Also, you can copy files to and from DFS and HPW volumes in the internal PC disk drives.
-If you want to copy an entire DFS directory, use the MS-DOS "COPY" command.
+(Wildcards may be used.)
+Works same as for BASIC/WS, but you can also copy files to and from DFS and HPW volumes in the internal PC disk drives.
+HFS is supported only if the HFS binary is present.
 CREATE CREATE ASCII CREATE BDAT CREATE DIR The first three statements create, respectively, an HP-UX file, an ASCII file, and a BDAT file.
 In each case, space is pre-allocated on the disk for the file.
 The files are extensible for SRM or HFS volumes, but not for LIF volumes.
 The CREATE DIR statement creates a new SRM or HFS directory.
-These statements work the same as for Series 200/300 for LIF, SRM, and HFS volumes.
+These statements work the same as for BASIC/WS for LIF, SRM, and HFS (if present) volumes.
 In addition, HP-UX, ASCII, and BDAT files may be created in HPW volumes.
 For DFS, the CREATE statement creates a DOS file, while the other statements create ASCII files, BDAT files, and new directories.
 All file types are extensible for DFS.